evertqin/RogerBlog/post/post7/post7.md

 * -d don't wait the process to finish (This is especially helpful when you want to start some desktop application in interactive mode, such as notepad)l
 * -u -p to specify the username and password to connect to remote machine as this user;

 Above are commonly used parameters.
-Therefor, to run a notepad, we may write the following command on the host machine:
+Therefore, to run a notepad, we may write the following command on the host machine:
 ~~~~
 psexec \\remote-machine -u username -p password -i -d "c:\windows\system32\notepad.exe"
 ~~~~